-AP U.S. Government and Politics is a college level class that can be used to fulfill both high school and college credit!
+This live online AP U.S. Government and Politics class can be used to fulfill both high school and college credit!
 The course involves an examination of the principles behind the United States’ government and political institutions, an introduction to political behaviors and collective action, and a study of key concepts in the American political tradition.
 We will delve into the historical development of our current political situation.
 The goal is for students to become familiar with public policies, our Constitutional underpinnings, and political behavior in our society.
 Some important topics include federalism, civil rights, the branches of government, public opinion, policy development, political parties, and the role of the news media.

 The AP course centers around five major themes, which are quoted below from the course framework: